VSP Financial Records

 Record Keeping Requirements

-Often overlooked, because it is buried deep into the VSP Provider Reference Manual (PRM) in its section on auditing, VSP states that providers are required to maintain "itemized financial records" and provide those at the time of an audit.
+Often overlooked, because it is buried deep into the VSP Provider Reference Manual (PRM) in its section on auditing (not record keeping, where you'd expect to find it), VSP states that providers are required to maintain "itemized financial records" and provide those at the time of an audit.
 The PRM goes on to say that failure to maintain or provide these records can result in the denial of payment (even if it is verified that you provided all the services and materials and are otherwise 100% in compliance with VSP rules)!
+So far VSP has not been denying payment due to a lack of "Financial Records" that meet their requirements, but VSP has been becoming increasingly picky and technical and denying for minor issues.

 So with that in mind, it is essential that providers know these rules and expectations.
 For specifics you should review the "Services Subject to Audit" section of the online provider reference manual accessible through EyeFinity and VSP Online.
 But briefly, here are the rules you need to be aware of.